henrydm/Rhino-Pong/README.md

 * Game Sounds
 * Reset Game at any time by command prompt option.
 * Exit by win&loose, pressing Esc. key or command prompt exit option

+To Install: Just drag RhinoPong.rhp to Rhinoceros, finally type Pong in command prompt and press Enter.